 - 10 Ready Coloured American Flag Lanterns – $3 – perfect if you have a little less time or want to make many (e.g. for a garland) quickly!
 Wonderful colour varitions to choose from.

 - FREEBIE!
-Yes we have a freebie for you too!!
+Yes we have a freebie for you too (enter $0 at check out)!!
 Woohoo!
 Because I try and make printables here on Red Ted Art as accessible as possible to all!
 Enjoy!

 How to make a paper lantern for Flag Day or 4th July